-Smoke bombs are also known as smoke grenades which means they are a type of pyrotechnic device or firework.
-This means they are regulated by the government and, as such, there are many rules on where and when you can use them, as well as buy them.
+Looking to add smoke bombs to your next photoshoot?
+You've come to the right place!
+Smoke bombs are also known as smoke grenades, which means they are a type of pyrotechnic device or firework.
+This means they are regulated by the government and, as such, there are many rules on where/ when you can use them, as well as buy them.

-Before running out and buying your first set of smoke bombs, here are some tips that will help you get started:
+Before running out and buying your first set of smoke bombs, here's some tips that will help you get started:

 To reiterate, when buying colored smoke, pay attention to the burn time, the density of the smoke, and the activation method.

-Consider buying a variety pack, these typically will include free shipping and will give you some extra smoke bombs to practice with before the shoot.
+For your first photoshoot, consider buying a variety pack!
+These typically will include free shipping, and will give you some extra smoke bombs to practice with before the shoot.
 You'll usually pay less per smoke bomb in a bulk pack as well.

-Smoke bombs also give off sparks when lit which means you shouldn’t use them anywhere where there is a significant risk of fire.
-Anywhere around dry wood, grass, old foliage can easily catch on fire so avoid using them around those things.
+Smoke bombs also give off sparks when lit, which means you shouldn’t use them anywhere where there is a significant risk of fire.
+Anywhere around dry wood, grass, and old foliage can easily catch on fire, so avoid using them around those things.

-Or plan on 2 shorter smoke bombs to make up for the adjusted time.
-Some of the best smoke bombs to shoot with are Dual Vents.
-These have a shorter burn time, but have twice the amount of smoke come out at once since it comes out of both ends.
+You can also plan on two shorter smoke bombs to make up for the adjusted time.
+For this, some of the best smoke bombs to shoot with are Dual Vents.
+These have a shorter burn time, but have twice the amount of smoke come out at once, since it comes out of both ends.
 So you can get a massive cloud in a short period of time.

-Props are always great: if you want to add more to your scene, consider a prop.
-We've seen amazing photos using cages, umbrellas, lanterns, even some gas masks have a really impactful effect.
+Utilize some Props: If you want to add more to your scene, consider a prop!
+We've seen amazing photos using cages, umbrellas, lanterns, and even gas masks have a really impactful effect.